Meet Alastor

 Meet Jack

-Jack can be a bit standoffish at first, but he can be won over with treats.
+Jack is an original sugar baby that we've had his whole life.
+Jack can be a bit standoffish at first, but he can easily be won over with treats, as he is very food motivated.
 He will turn, wave, and dance on cue.
-Amazon’s are easily excitable so pay attention to his eyes; if they start pinning while you’re trying to interact with him it could be a sign he is overstimulated.
-He is also one of the few birds at the store that enjoys getting his nails trimmed.
+Amazons are easily excitable so pay attention to his eyes; if they start pinning while you’re trying to interact with him it could be a sign he is overstimulated.
+He is also one of the few birds at the store that tolerates getting his nails trimmed voluntarily.
+He has a wide vocabulary, but a lot of it rather jumbled because he gets so excited when he talks!
+He usually just ends up saying "Hi" 20 times in a row.

 About Yellow-nape Amazons